 Alec Soth was born and raised in Minneapolis, Minnesota, where he is currently based.
 His photographs have been featured in numerous solo and group exhibitions, including the Jeu de Paume in Paris and Fotomuseum Winterthur in Switzerland in 2008.
 In 2010, the Walker Art Center produced a large survey of Soth’s work entitled From Here To There.

-In addition to Sleeping by the Mississippi (Steidl, 2004), Soth has published NIAGARA (2006), Fashion Magazine (2007), Dog Days, Bogotá (2007), The Last Days of W (2008), Broken Manual (2010) and Songbook (2015).
+In addition to Sleeping by the Mississippi (Steidl, 2004), Soth has published NIAGARA (2006), Fashion Magazine (2007), Dog Days, Bogotá (2007), The Last Days of W (2008), Broken Manual (2010), Songbook (2015) and most recently, I Know How Furiously Your Heart Is Beating (2019).
 Soth has been the recipient of numerous fellowships and awards, including the Guggenheim Fellowship (2013).
 In 2008, Soth started Little Brown Mushroom, an independent publishing company devoted to small-run artist books.
 Soth is also a member of Magnum Photos.

 His work is in the permanent collections of numerous museums, including the Museum of Modern Art, New York; the San Francisco Museum of Modern Art; the Los Angeles County Museum of Art; and the Whitney Museum of American Art, New York.